mohithk100/drug_supplychain/README.md

 # drug_supplychain - supplychain

-This awesome project was created automatically with <a href="https://github.com/worldsibu/convector-cli" target="_blank">Convector CLI</a>.
+This awesome project was created automatically with [Convector CLI](https://github.com/worldsibu/convector-cli).
-By default new Convector projects locally include <a href="https://github.com/worldsibu/hurley">Hurley</a> to manage your development environment seamlessly, so you don't have to worry about setting up the network and hard ways to install  and upgrade your chaincodes.
+By default new Convector projects locally include [Hurley](https://github.com/worldsibu/hurley) to manage your development environment seamlessly, so you don't have to worry about setting up the network and hard ways to install  and upgrade your chaincodes.

 ## Start